 Why is this indicator important?

-- Forestry’s contribution is particularly important in many rural and Indigenous communities, in which forest-related work is often the main source of income.
+- The forest sector’s contribution to employment is particularly important in many rural and Indigenous communities, where forest-related work is often the main source of income.

 What is the outlook?